jimmo/ncss-embedded/chapters/12-lab-exercises.md

 #### bit:bot neopixels

 1. Make your bit:bot indicate its left and right side like a boat or aeroplane.
 Turn on the front LED on the left to red, and the front neopixel on the right to green.
 2. Update your line following program to add "indicators" to the bit:bot.
-Flash the left or right sides orange when turining left or right.
+Flash the left or right sides orange when turning left or right.
 3. Make a rainbow pattern with the neopixels.
 Ask your tutors about HSV colour and how to convert to RGB.

 #### Ultrasonic distance sensor